Persistent Homology with Improved Locality Information for more Effective Delineation: Method

 where $L$ is the standard loss function, either the Mean Square Error, or the Cross Entropy, and $\alpha$ is a hyper-parameter, which we set to 0.01 in practice.
-This is possible because $C$ is sub-differentiable with respect to its inputs when filtration is achieved by thresholding, as shown before\ag{~\citep{Hu19b,Clough19,Leygonie21}}.
+This is possible because $C$ is sub-differentiable with respect to its inputs when filtration is achieved by thresholding, as shown in~\cite{Hu19b,Clough19,Leygonie21}.
 However, when the ground truth $\hat{\rmY}$ is binary, as it often is, all structures emerge at scale zero and disappear at scale one.
-Hence, as shown in Fig.~\ref{fig:diagrams}(a) the persistence intervals all are $[0,1]$ and filtering it by thresholding is uninformative.
-An approach to handling this difficulty is to replace the binary ground truth by its distance transform that can be thresholded over a wide range of threshold values to create different binary masks~\citep{Wang20e}.
+Hence, as shown in Fig.~\ref{fig:diagrams}(a) the persistence intervals all are $[0,1]$.
+In other words, all points in a ground truth persistence diagram are located in its upper-left corner, and the only difference between diagrams obtained for annotations of different images is the number of points they contain.
+Unlike in classical applications of PH~\cite{Edelsbrunner00}, where persistence diagrams serve as rich topological descriptors, such diagrams only encode the Betti number of the annotation.
+An approach to handling this difficulty is to replace the binary ground truth by its distance transform that can be thresholded over a wide range of threshold values to create different binary masks~\cite{Wang20e}.
 Unfortunately, computing the persistence diagram of a ground truth distance transform still yields persistence diagrams in which the topological features of the original, binary ground truth are spread along the `death' axis but not along the `birth' one: The distance value at the structures themselves is zero and, as a result, all the loops of the ground truth mask appear as soon as the scale value becomes positive.
-As shown in Fig.~\ref{fig:diagrams}(b), this may lead to erroneous matches between the persistence diagrams, which encourages the deep network to produce wrong segmentations.
-Moreover, this approach ignores the location of \ag{homology classes} within the image.
-This is sub-optimal, because the predicted \ag{topological features} should not be too far from the ground truth ones.
+As shown in Fig.~\ref{fig:diagrams}(b), this may lead to erroneous matches between persistence diagrams, which encourages the deep network to produce wrong segmentations.